farrelayman09/quiz-backend/README.md

-# Quizzer
+# Quizzer API

-A scalable and robust backend API for handling online tryouts.
-Developed with Express, TypeScript and MongoDB.
+A scalable and robust backend API for handling online tryouts, developed using Express, TypeScript, and MongoDB.
+The API is fully integrated into the [Quizzer][QuizzerFE-url] web application, enabling seamless interaction between the user interface and backend services.

 ## Description